Welcome to the big list of free quantitative finance resources!

 The barrier to entry may now be higher than 10 years ago, but then the prevalence of free materials is also far greater.
 The programming community is extremely generous at "giving back" and here are some of the most useful resources that will help you learn to program in the main quant languages.

-Computing for Data Analysis - Roger Peng runs a course designed to help you learn R and then apply that knowledge to problems of data analysis.
+- Data Science: Foundations using R - Roger Peng runs a specialization designed to help you learn R and then apply that knowledge to problems of data analysis.
 For many beginning quants, this will provide some great lessons in how to deal with messy data importing and make use of non-traditional sources of data to help in your financial modelling.

 Free open soure software (FOSS) can now be found in nearly every investment bank and quantitative hedge fund.
 Not only does it cost you nothing to try out, but you can modify the source code as you see fit in order to suit your particular application.
 You can now easily build an entire options pricing or algorithmic trading system out of FOSS.
 Here are some of the tools I use day-to-day in my own work, which I highly recommend.